Block Lesson One

 Flame resistant means not having the ability to continue to burn, beyond safe limits, after the ignition source is removed.

+This is very important when choosing fabrics and other materials to either repair or alter cabin interior headliners, seat covers, carpeting and the like.
 As long as smoking is not allowed in the aircraft, and appropriate no smoking placards have been installed, the interior materials only need to be flame resistant.

 What does “Flammable” mean?